grafana/grafana-app-sdk/docs/tutorials/issue-tracker/07-operator-watcher.md

 	return nil
 }
 ```
-Each method does a check to see if the provided `resource.Object` is of type `*issue.Issue` (it always should be, provided we attached this watcher to the correct `resource.Kind`).
+Each method does a check to see if the provided `resource.Object` is of type `*issuev1.Issue` (it always should be, provided we attached this watcher to the correct `resource.Kind`).
 We then just log a line declaring what resource was added, which we saw when [testing our local deployment](05-local-deployment.md).

 So what else can we do in our watcher?